-“WestEd staff are always in the field, we’re always listening,” says Harvey.
+“WestEd staff are always in the field, we’re always listening,” says WestEd CEO Glen Harvey.
 “We’re very needs driven.
 We focus on the priorities of our clients and customers so that we can successfully leverage our expertise and resources, resulting in a deeper and more lasting impact.”

 Since its inception in 1966, WestEd* has been tackling real-world challenges, often in partnerships with others, to make a positive difference in the lives of millions of children and adults.
 Our work is far from over as we continue to identify and develop ways to ensure success for every learner.

-A nonprofit, public research and development agency, WestEd is tax exempt under Section 115(1) of the Internal Revenue Code.
+A nonpartisan, nonprofit research, development, and service agency, WestEd is tax exempt under Section 115(1) of the Internal Revenue Code.
 Because of this status, our work meets the giving guidelines of philanthropic organizations.

-WestEd, a research, development, and service agency, works with education and other communities to promote excellence, achieve equity, and improve learning for children, youth, and adults.
+WestEd — a nonpartisan, nonprofit research, development, and service agency — works with education and other communities throughout the United States and abroad to promote excellence, achieve equity, and improve learning for children, youth, and adults.

 The Program for Infant/Toddler Care is the nation’s largest training system for infant and toddler caregivers.
-More than 10,800 early childhood educators from all 50 states have been trained in PITC and use the PITC approach to care for thousands of children across the nation.
+Thousands of early childhood educators from all 50 states have been trained in PITC and use the PITC approach to care for children across the nation.

 The Healthy Kids Survey, the nation’s largest, most comprehensive youth risk behavior and resilience data collection service, provides schools with useful data; promotes student engagement, achievement, and well-being; and fosters higher teacher retention rates and parent involvement.